alexisuaguilaru/BookExplorer/README.md

 Project under [MIT License](LICENSE)

 ## Introduction
-This project aims to create a solution to explore new titles based on the user's preferences, tastes and previously read books.
+As there is an enormous amount of titles, it becomes overwhelming how to find new books that fit a preference or previously read books.
+Therefore, this project, whose product is to create a service, aims to create a solution to explore new titles based on the user's preferences and previous books.

+For capturing these preferences and previous readings (titles read), what is done is to show the user three different books to choose from, avoiding overloading the user with information and details of the books.

 ## Methodology
 The Extreme Programming (XP) methodology was used for this project, with development cycles of 1 to 2 weeks.